 Ms. Cherylyn Chiong-Uy, 35 years old, is a graduate of Business and Finance from Ateneo de Davao University.
 Ms. Uy is one of the pioneers/incorporators of Udenna Corporation, a corporation composed of 17 subsidiaries which are divided into two (2) groups, the petroleum and non petroleum group.
 She is the Corporate Treasurer of Udenna Corporation.
-Ms. Uy is also the President

-Page 11 of 31 SEC Form IS-20 of Phoenix Philippines Foundation, Inc., the corporate social responsibility arm of the Company.
+Ms. Uy is also the President of Phoenix Philippines Foundation, Inc., the corporate social responsibility arm of the Company.
 She is the Corporate Treasurer of Udenna Management and Resources Corporation and Chelsea Shipping Corp.